dumconstantin/generator-x/README.md

 *Note*: Also set Photoshop Units to PX instead of Points.

 ### What it is
-Generator X is a plugin/service that understands a Photoshop PSD and writes the code necessary to put that design online.
+Generator X is a NodeJS plugin/service for Adobe Generator Core that understands a Photoshop PSD and writes the code necessary to put that design online.

-It automates the slicing of PSDs, it exports text and fonts, it recreates styles and effects in CSS3 and aligns everything to match the PSD file but using relative positioning.
-Oh, and pending it integrates with Wordpress and Symphony.
-It's really something :) Also, it's just begging for an automated deployment to live system.
+It automates the slicing of PSDs, it exports text and fonts, it recreates styles and effects in CSS3 and aligns everything to match the PSD file using absolute and relative positioning.
+Pending integrations with with Wordpress and Symphony.
+It's really something :) Also, it's just begging for an automated deployment to live system to get from Photoshop to Live visitors in an instant.

 ### Features
 * Full layer HTML structure export